natelistrom/natelistrom.github.io/_posts/2022-12-07-anecdote-reflection.md

 Good anecdotes are constructed by stringing together a series of _meaningfully related_ events.

-Remeber how Glass defined the anecdote:
+Remember how Glass defined the anecdote:

 > "This happened, and that led to this next thing, and that led to this next thing . . ." <sup>{% include glass-2009.html %}</sup>